czammar/telmex_speed/README.md

   * Expand the offer to include packages with more Mbps (until 200 Mbps),
   * They also increase the Mbps in their packages *without changing the price*.
-  * Introduce a chaper service, with 3 Mbpbs.
+  * Introduce a cheaper service, with 3 Mbpbs.

 * Even with all this dynamics: